galexynye/midi-sequencing/src/styles/DESIGN.md

 The background hero if fucked when going from portrait to landscape.
 Detect orientation change to fix. https://stackoverflow.com/questions/24944925/background-image-jumps-when-address-bar-hides-ios-android-mobile-chrome

+Footer Cards Are stupidly designed the height is set by looking at the "ultimate ebook height" and then setting the "need a mentor" height to that

 # Building new Pages

 See the `<SiteContainer>` notes below.
 All pages are wrapped in the `<SiteContainer>`.